influxdata/docs-v2/content/influxdb/clustered/admin/licensing.md

 If you deploy a licensed release of InfluxDB Clustered without a valid license, many of the pods in your cluster will crash on startup and will likely enter a `CrashLoopBackoff` state without ever running or becoming healthy.
-If this happens during an upgrade, the Kubernetes control plane should detect the crash loop of the new pods and prevent the termination of existing pods.
+If this happens during an upgrade, the Kubernetes control plane detects the crash loop of the new pods and prevents the termination of existing pods.
-The previous version should continue running without experiencing any service disruption while you work to provide a valid license.
+The previous version will continue to run without service disruption while you work to provide a valid license.

-Once a valid `License` resource is applied, new pods should begin to start up normally.
+Once a valid `License` resource is applied, new pods will begin to start up normally.
 This is an error recovery feature of Kubernetes that depends on a correctly functioning Kubernetes cluster with enough capacity to perform rolling upgrades.